tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 [Onym](https://onym.co/) - collection of naming resources.

-(Aside: in this post Eugene also references the idea that every year at Amazon there is a theme.
-I wonder if naming consulting engagements with a catchy title would be effective…)

-Models of Enchantment & Embedding Ideology
+## Models of Enchantment & Embedding Ideology

-The wonderful article I quoted early in this post from Simon Roberts is going to crop up again here:
+The [wonderful article](https://www.epicpeople.org/pblog19/) I quoted early in this post from Simon Roberts is going to crop up again here (bolding mine):

-Models cause people to “perceive social reality in a way favourable to the social interests of the enchanter” (Gell 1988: 7).
+> **Models cause people to “perceive social reality in a way favourable to the social interests of the enchanter”** (Gell 1988: 7).
 I’m sure we’d like to think that our interests are coterminous with those of the people we advise.
-More often than not I suspect they are.
-But isn’t it worth remembering the power our models have over those we provide them to and how they exert that power?
+More often than not I suspect they are. **But isn’t it worth remembering the power our models have over those we provide them to and how they exert that power**?

-Perhaps more importantly it’s worth reflecting on the sometimes restrictive and constraining power that our models might exert over their creators.
+> Perhaps more importantly it’s worth reflecting on the sometimes restrictive and constraining power that our models might exert over their creators.
 In pursuit of certainty in the face of uncertainty, is it not sometime the case that the enchanter becomes the enchanted?
-Models of enchantment

-As per the consultant’s grain every time we enter a project we need to understand that we bring our own biases, ideas and ideologies to the table.
-And models are an excellent way of embedding ideology inside an organization.
+As per my older piece [the consultant’s grain](https://tomcritchlow.com/2017/07/18/the-consultants-grain/) every time we enter a project we need to understand that we bring our own biases, ideas and ideologies to the table.
+And frameworks are an excellent way of embedding ideology inside an organization.
 So tread carefully.

-In summary…
+## In summary…

 Thanks for sticking with me for this long-ish post.
-Like I mentioned early on - attempting to force pre-built frameworks into my consulting work has been a big error in the past few years and so I’m still relatively new to this.
+Like I mentioned early on - attempting to force pre-built frameworks into my consulting work has been a major error in the past few years and so I’m still course-correcting and relatively new to building my own.
 If I could explain this better I’d have written a shorter post…

 To recap where we got to:

-Frameworks are simple tools for thinking that can create a shared world view and be easily referenced The first instinct of many consultants is to grab a framework that you’ve heard of but this causes problems in three ways:
+- Frameworks are simple tools for thinking that can create a shared world view and be easily referenced
+- The first instinct of many consultants is to grab a framework that you’ve heard of but this causes problems in three ways:
-They’re too complex
+    - They’re too complex
-They’re not relevant enough
+    - They’re not relevant enough
-You didn’t make it so there’s little attachment Instead I believe you should be making your own frameworks and they you should focus on:
+    - You didn’t make it so there’s little attachment
+- Instead I believe you should be making your own frameworks and they you should focus on:
-Simple frameworks (even a simple categorization is a framework) True frameworks that say something about the client’s business Co-creating them with clients so you get the IKEA effect I’m still figuring it out but I believe doodling, sketching, notebook diagrams and visual thinking can help you get better at making frameworks
+    - Simple frameworks (even a simple categorization is a framework)
+    - True frameworks that say something about the client’s business
+- Co-creating them with clients so you get the IKEA effect
+- I’m still figuring it out but I believe doodling, sketching, notebook diagrams and visual thinking can help you get better at making frameworks
-And, finally, for maximum effectiveness you need to focus on memorable names - compress to impress.
+- And, finally, for maximum effectiveness you need to focus on memorable names - compress to impress.

 How are you using frameworks in your work?
-Leave a comment below, drop me an email (tjcritchlow@gmail.com) or hit me up on Twitter (@tomcritchlow)!
+Leave a comment below, drop me an email (<a href="mailto:tjcritchlow@gmail.com">tjcritchlow@gmail.com</a>) or hit me up on Twitter ([https://twitter.com/tomcritchlow](@tomcritchlow))!
 Thanks.

 --